hfboyce/tableau_course/lessons/tableau3.md

 7. What should be done before we cluster to make sure that we can drag the **Cluster** icon to the visualization pane?
 8. Why default what does Tableau use to connect your data sources: Joins, Relationships, Glue, Connections?
 9. What "join" type is used to stack data on top of each other?
-10. What join type only keeps rows present in both tables
+10. What join type only keeps rows present in both tables?

 <!--
 ```{admonition} Solutions!